Charles the Bold: Patron of arts

 Charles was a patron of music and was a capable musician.
-In his 1469 ordinance, Charles gave a clear view of what his musical entourage should be: a concert band, ceremonial trumpeters, chamber musicians, an organist, and the chapel musicians, whose music had more variety than that of Philip the Good's chapel.
-He brought his chapel with himself on his campaigns and had choristers sing a new song to him every night in his chambers.
+In his 1469 ordinance, he set out the composition of his musical entourage: a concert band, ceremonial trumpeters, chamber musicians, an organist, and the chapel musicians, whose music was more varied than that of Philip the Good's chapel.
+He took his chapel with him on campaigns and had choristers sing a new song to him each night in his chambers.
 Charles was a patron of the composer Antoine Busnois, who became his choirmaster; his court musicians also included Hayne van Ghizeghem and Robert Morton.
-His favourite song was L'homme armé, a song that may have been written for him.
-Charles composed a motet that was sung in the Cambrai Cathedral, presumably in the presence of Guillaume Du Fay, one of the most well-known composers of his era.
-Among his other works were chansons and secular songs.
-Although no pieces from his motet or chansons remain, two songs are attributed to him: Del ducha di borghogna (of the Duke of Burgundy) and Dux Carlus (Duke Charles).
-Both are from Italian songbooks wherein no name of the composers is mentioned.
-Nevertheless, the songs have uncanny similarities to each other: in voice ranges, in their use of pitch C, their musical form (rondeau), and both songs start with the phrase Ma dame.
-According to the musicologist David Fallows, with such similar traits, the songs are most likely both composed by Charles in the 1460s.
-Charles also liked to sing; however, he did not have a good singing voice.
+His favourite song was L'homme armé, which may have been written for him.

+Charles composed a motet that was sung in the Cambrai Cathedral, possibly in the presence of Guillaume Du Fay, one of the best-known composers of his era.
+He also composed chansons and secular songs.
+Although none of his motet or chansons survive, two songs are attributed to him: Del ducha di borghogna (of the Duke of Burgundy) and Dux Carlus (Duke Charles).
+Both survive in Italian songbooks without named composers.
+According to the musicologist David Fallows, their similarities in voice ranges, use of the pitch C, musical form (rondeau), and opening phrase Ma dame suggest that both were probably composed by Charles in the 1460s.
+Charles also liked to sing, although he did not have a good singing voice.